Last updated: August 2026

 $1M per occurrence / $2M aggregate | Standard residential, small commercial, landlord COIs, routine subcontracting | Baseline | May not satisfy Port, refinery, airport, or larger GC contracts |

-$2M per occurrence / $4M aggregate | Larger commercial, municipal, Port-adjacent, refinery vendor schedules | Often 15% to 35% higher than baseline | Carrier may require stronger contracts and subcontractor controls |
+$2M per occurrence / $4M aggregate | Larger commercial, municipal, Port-adjacent, refinery vendor schedules | Higher than the baseline premium, by an amount that depends on carrier, class and exposure | Carrier may require stronger contracts and subcontractor controls |

 $1M/$2M GL plus $1M umbrella | Contracts needing more total liability protection | Varies by operation and auto exposure | Umbrella may follow exclusions in the underlying policy |